1Ferraz1/Projeto/README.md

 - Então a mensagem "Epic sadface: Username and password do not match any user in this service" deve ser visível

-✅ Cenário: Acesso com usuario bloqueado
+✅ Cenário: Acesso com usuário bloqueado

 - Dado que estou na página de login do SauceDemo